 For instance, Facebook’s facial recognition system was trained with 4 million labeled images from 4000 people.
 This was back in 2014.
 Current facial recognition models require even larger datasets.
 The increase in dataset size is a trend that will continue to be observed.

-You can check our data-driven list of data collection/harvesting services to find the best option that suits your project.
+You can review our data-driven list of data collection and harvesting services to find the best option that suits your project.

 Data, a double-edged sword, can both be a powerful asset and a harmful liability.
-And to keep data usage and collection in check, there are regulatory measures being enforced.
+To keep data usage and collection in check, regulatory measures are being enforced.

-Many countries are regulating data usage and sharing, making the rules more strict and comprehensive.
-The developments in regulations related to data collection, sharing, and usage will be another trend that will continue to be observed.
-Therefore, local companies need to thoroughly go through country-specific rules and policies that they operate in regarding data collection and usage before initiating any practices.
+Many countries are regulating data usage and sharing, making the rules stricter and comprehensive.
+The developments in regulations related to data collection, sharing, and usage will continue to be another trend that will be observed.
+Therefore, local companies need to thoroughly go through country-specific rules and policies in which they operate regarding data collection and usage before initiating any practices.

 Structured data is normally stored in relational databases.
 It can be easily searched for by humans or software and can be placed into organized, designated fields.
-Examples include addresses, credit card or phone numbers.
-Unstructured data
+Examples include addresses, credit card numbers, or phone numbers.

 Unstructured data is the opposite of structured data.
 It does not fit into predefined data models.
 And it can’t be stored in a relational database.
 Due to the various formats, conventional software can not process and analyze this data.